pranayaryal/daily-diary/_posts/2017-03-14-vimsettings.md

 title:  Configuring Vim
 ---

+These are steps you can take to configure your vim to make it look prettier and improve file browsing.
+You will also find tips on how to set up your .vimrc file plugins.vim file.

 ## 1. Making Vim Prettier
 These are some of the settings to configure Vim to make it look prettier.
 And then wget atom-dark-256.vim